Justin01Wu/JavaFrame/aws/readme.txt

 mysql -u admin -h justadb-readreplic.c52rewpdek7m.us-east-1.rds.amazonaws.com --password=dbPassword

 # how to ssh your private EC2
-# firstly yu need to ssh into a public EC2
+# firstly you need to ssh into a public EC2
 # then you need to create a Private RSA key file and copy content from your local, like MyUser3KP.pem
 # chmod 400 MyUser3KP.pem, otherwise SSH will complain UNPROTECTED PRIVATE KEY FILE
 # now you ssh from your public EC2 into your private EC2

-# how to increase EBC size without downtime
+# how to increase EBS size without downtime
 #    https://hackernoon.com/tutorial-how-to-extend-aws-ebs-volumes-with-no-downtime-ec7d9e82426e